Wednesday Community Calendar

-Here’s your community calendar for Wednesday, February 1st, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Here’s the KDNK Community Calendar for Wednesday, February 8th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
 Info at MTSoprisRotaryClub.com.
-Rotary: Service above self.
-Click the headline to view listings like Aspen Film screening the documentary Miss Sharon Jones! at the Isis tonight.
+Rotary: Service Above Self.
+Click the headline to view listings like Leah Song performing at the Missouri Heights Schoolhouse at 8.

 -